 Toss Chicken and Finish Dish

-Place cooked chicken in another mixing bowl and toss with chili sauce, reserved green onions, and red pepper flakes (to taste).
+Place cooked chicken in another mixing bowl and toss with sweet chili sauce, reserved green onions, and red pepper flakes (to taste).

 Plate dish as pictured on front of card, garnishing chicken with sesame seeds.
 Bon appétit!